soixantecircuits/altruist/docs/googleoauth2.md

 **The redirect URI might take a few minutes before you can use it.**

 Depending on what google API is used in the altruist action, you will have to activate them in Google API console.
-Click on library, click the API you want to activate, activate it, and it's done !
+Click on library, select the API you want to use, activate it, and it's done !